Hi-Joey/ShoppingSite/README.md

 Finally, the Product component defines propTypes to specify the expected types for the props passed to it, ensuring proper data validation and usage.
 In this case, the product prop is required and must be an object, and the parameters prop is required and must be a function.

 ### Pagination

 The Pagination.jsx file implements a pagination component for displaying page numbers and allowing users to navigate through different pages of content.

 It receives props such as pageCount (total number of pages), currentPage (currently active page), and setProductPage (a function to set the active page).

 Inside the component, it generates a list of page numbers based on the pageCount prop.
-Each page number is wrapped in a list item (<li>) with a link (<a>) that triggers the setPage function when clicked, updating the active page.
+Each page number is wrapped in a list item with a link that triggers the setPage function when clicked, updating the active page.

 The pagination component is styled using Bootstrap's pagination classes and is aligned to the center of the page using flexbox.

 ### UpdateModal